NSW Online Registry

 The Judicial Registrar will review requests made through Online Court and make orders.
 The recording of an order in Online Court can result in:

-• vacating the next listing, and scheduling a new listing date; and
+• vacating the next Directions listing, and scheduling a new listing date

-• recording identical orders sought by you, or the Judicial Registrar’s preferred orders; as is the case in the physical courtroom, the orders recorded are at the Judicial Registrar’s discretion.
+• recording identical orders sought by you, or the Registrar’s preferred orders; as is the case in the physical courtroom, the orders recorded are at the Registrar’s discretion.

 Cut-off times